 Trust your own eyes

-You might think it’s important to have a colorless diamond; that is, one with a color grade of D, E or F. But if you look at a near colorless stone (G, H or I), you’ll never be able to tell the difference unless you look very carefully, and compare it right next to a colorless stone.
+You might think it’s important to have a colorless diamond; that is, one with a color grade of D, E or F. But if you look at a near-colorless stone (G, H or I), you’ll never be able to tell the difference unless you look very carefully, and compare it right next to a colorless stone.
 Even stones with lower color grades don’t have a noticeable yellow tinge when looking at them on their own.
 The only way anyone will know what color grade it is is if you tell them.
 And, the same goes for cut and clarity.
-Trust your own judgement; if you can’t tell the difference, nobody else will be able to, either.
+Trust your own judgment; if you can’t tell the difference, nobody else will be able to, either.

 There are various little tricks on how to get the most out of a diamond.
 One is to consider what metal the stone is set in.
 The color grade is more important when the stone is set in white gold or platinum.
 Click here to read our article on “Why You Should Avoid Placing Yellow Diamonds in White Mountings” Yellow gold will make the diamond appear more colorless, even if it does have a yellow tint.
 One way to save money is to go for a slightly lower color grade if the setting is yellow gold.